sparkfabrik/company-playbook/content/resources/training-resources.md

 We have a Udemy account we use to buy development courses that may be necessary to improve our skills or build them from zero.
 Mainly you can find training on frameworks and technologies (also Cloud technologies) of common use in SparkFabrik (Angular, React, AWS and others), but also on more specific tools.

-Given the wide offering of topics on Udemy, more courses can be added in the future, even in non technical topics.
+Given the wide offering of topics on Udemy, more courses can be added in the future, even in non-technical topics.

 > 1. Make sure you are [logged into GCloud](/guides/local-development-environment-configuration#log-into-gcloud) with your SparkFabrik account.
 > 2. Head to [Udemy](https://www.udemy.com/join/login-popup/), then obtain access credentials issuing this command into a terminal: